Tranzfar eases foreign payments with Freedom Account in Nigeria

 Tranzfar, an international payment solution provider, has launched the Freedom Bank Account in Nigeria.

-According to the company, the account allows customers in Nigeria to open and manage their foreign account and instant payments across United Kingdom bank accounts.
+According to the company, the Freedom Account allow customers in Nigeria to open and manage their own United Kingdom foreign account for instant payments across United Kingdom bank accounts.

-Speaking at the launch, the Chairman Tranzfar, Mr. Bankole Eniola, said that the Freedom account was designed to give people in Nigeria, Ghana and Kenya the opportunity to bank globally in over 30 countries where Tranzfar currently have footprint.
+Speaking at the launch, the Chairman Tranzfar, Mr. Bankole Eniola said that the Freedom account was carefully designed to give people in Nigeria, Ghana and Kenya the opportunity to bank globally in over 30 countries where Tranzfar currently have footprint.

 Bankole further added: “Tranzfar is about making payment seamless across the globe and aspiring to become the world’s leading African financial technology platform, providing innovative digital financial products on behalf of the African diaspora communities and users across the globe”.